Harvard Plate Stacks: Anna Palmer Draper, Edward Pickering and the Harvard Computers

 "My dear Mrs. Draper, Mr. Clark tells me that you are preparing to complete the work in which Dr. Draper was engaged, and my interest in this matter must be my excuse for addressing you regarding it.
 I need not state my satisfaction that you are taking this step, since it must be obvious that in no other way could you erect so lasting a monument to his memory."

 This would be the beginning of Anna Draper being the single largest benefactor to the Harvard College Observatory for the next three decades.
 Her funds and future endowment would back the creation, preservation, and housing of nearly 6000,000 glass plates and the core of the Harvard Plate Stacks collection, which would amount to a century of photographing the night sky.
 Her gift would not only include funds but also her and her husband's personal telescope.
 She would establish the Henry Draper Memorial, which would include both the creation of a physical photographic plate collection, as well as the study and publication of what is known as the Henry Draper Catalogue.
 Over 44 women would partake in the study, writing, and creation of the catalogue from 1886 until the final publication of Henry Draper Extension Charts in 1941.
 This would be part of the group of women known as the Harvard Computers or, more recently, referred to as the Women Astronomical Computers at Harvard.
 Nearly 200 women would work at the Harvard Plate Stacks during the century of the use of glass plate negatives, 1875–1975.
 Their individual and collective legacies shaped the way we understand the Universe.

-The outsized impact that one woman would have on an institution and field is summarized nearly a century later by pioneering female astrophysicist, Dr. Dorrit Hoffleit, “there is hardly any branch of astronomy that has not benefited from the results of the Henry Draper Memorial.
-Without Mrs. Draper’s vision and generosity, one wonders how preeminent Harvard would have become.”
-Anna Draper would also provide funds for the observatory to build three different buildings to house the Harvard Plate Stacks including its current home built in 1931.
-She would also separately establish the Henry Draper Medal, be a founder of the Mount Wilson Observatory, and even establishing the Draper Collection of Cuneiform at the New York Public Library.
+These impacts on said institution and field would be summarized nearly a century later by female astrophysicist, Dr. Dorrit Hoffleit, “there is hardly any branch of astronomy that has not benefited from the results of the Henry Draper Memorial.
+Without Mrs. Draper's vision and generosity, one wonders how preeminent Harvard would have become.”
+Draper would also provide funds for the observatory to build three different buildings to house the Harvard Plate Stacks including its current home built in 1931.
+She would also separately establish the Henry Draper Medal, be a founder of the Mount Wilson Observatory, and establishing the Draper Collection of Cuneiform at the New York Public Library.